Competition & Conflict

 The climax of any competition is of course the victory of the winner.
 Everyone knows what the opposite of a winner is, and competitions usually produce lots of them, too.
 There are far too many bright, aspiring pianists for whom these events prove to be a truly crushing experience.

-I am confident that we could find many more positive ways to support and promote pianists.
-But if we determine to change performance culture for the better, I believe that we will need to start by rethinking the events we put on for children.
+But if we determine to change performance culture for the better, we will need to start by rethinking the events we put on for children.

 Damaged souls

-However broad children’s smiles are as they compliantly try to fit in, competition always leaves its mark, and this can often lead to a loss of motivation, crippling anxiety, and chronically low self-esteem.
+However broad children’s smiles are as they compliantly try to fit in, the lesson that piano playing is fundamentally competitive leaves its mark, and can often lead to a loss of motivation, crippling anxiety, and chronically low self-esteem.

+As piano educators, we need to ask ourselves whether it is any wonder that young performers’ souls are quietly damaged, or that our own outlook has been critically distorted by this competitive legacy.
 Frequently, I meet adults who tell me they had piano lessons as children, but that they weren’t very good at it.
-But good compared to whom?
+I ask, good compared to whom?

 With more creative thinking, collaboration, and compassion, we could do and be so much better.
 But some will object: surely competition is natural, part of the real world that children should be rigorously prepared for?